-The Executive Chairman (and/or the Company Secretary/Executive Director, where appropriate) has general responsibility to speak to the media, investors and analysts on the Company's behalf.
+The Executive Chairman (and/or the Company Secretary/Executive Director, where appropriate) has general responsibility to speak to the media, institutional investors and analysts on behalf of the Board/Company.
 Other Directors or Senior Executives may be given a brief to do so on particular occasions (where appropriate).